 To begin measuring time, you must first understand what your priorities are.
-If you know your priorities and their weighted order, you must spend your weighted time there to get the highest return.
-This is where you will get the highest ROTI (Return on Time Invested).
+If you know your priorities and their weighted order, it’s important to spend your weighted time there to get the highest ROTI (return on time invested).

 Impact / Resource = Return

-In the ROTI formula, impact refers to your progress towards your goal.
-The greater the impact, the higher this number is.
-For example, if your goal is money, then the more money you make per hour, the higher the return on your time.
-Money is the impact, the numerator, and time is the resource, the denominator.
+Within the ROTI formula, “impact” denotes the progress you make towards your goal.
+The greater the impact, the higher the resulting value.
+For instance, if your objective is financial gain, the more money you make per hour, the greater the return on your time.
+In this case, money represents the impact (numerator), while time represents the resource (denominator).

-At Arootah, we measure the time each employee or consultant forecasts spending on an identified priority versus the actual time they spend on it via a time tracking software.
-This tells us two things.
+At Arootah, we employ a time tracking software to measure the variance between the time an employee or consultant forecasts for an identified priority and the actual time they spend on it.
+This information serves two purposes.
 First, it tells us whether the individual spent the time as planned, and second, it tells us whether that time was sufficient to allow the individual to complete the priority.
-If you aren’t completing your priorities, you should first ask yourself: Did I invest my time in them?

-Time is your most valuable resource, and you need to spend it on your highest priorities.
-If you don’t do that, then, of course, you won’t get anything done.
+Time is your most valuable resource, necessitating careful allocation to your highest priorities.
+Failure to do so inevitably leads to inefficiency.
 If you spend your budgeted time on your priorities and still don’t get them done, you must ask yourself some other questions.
-You should begin by asking yourself about your different intrinsic resources, such as energy (did you have enough energy to get it done?), discipline (did you have enough willpower to get it done?), and focus (did you have enough focus to get it done without distractions?).
+Begin by examining intrinsic resources such as energy (sufficient vitality to accomplish the task), discipline (adequate willpower), and focus (ability to remain undistracted).

 This forward-looking measurement helps your team identify, on both a micro and macro level, where they need to spend time to accomplish a goal.

-A Gantt Chart is a series of horizontal lines that shows the amount of work done or production completed in a certain period of time in relation to the amount of time planned for those periods.
+A Gantt chart is a series of horizontal lines that shows the amount of work done or production completed in a certain period in relation to the amount of time planned for those periods.

 The Bottom Line

-Properly tracking and measuring time is both your responsibility as a leader and the best way to get the highest possible return on the time you have.
+Properly tracking and measuring time is both your responsibility as a leader and the best way to get the highest possible return on the time you and your team have.